 In order to mitigate credit risk, the Bank applies a number of credit risk mitigation measures.
 The most important ones are collaterals and guarantees.
 Loans in the Bank have shares of housing company or residential real estates as collateral.
 All collaterals are located in Finland.
 Collateral is also a key component in the Group's calculation of economic capital and risk exposure amount.
-Collateral is valued in accordance with the Group's written collateral valuation instructions.
+Collateral is valued in accordance with the Group's written collateral valuation instructions, the requirement in the EU regulation and EBA Guidelines on loan origination and monitoring from 30.6.2021.
 All collaterals are valued at the time they are pledged and regularly thereafter.

 Residential properties, shares in a housing companies and shares in real estate companies in residential use must be assessed by a valuer who is independent of the credit decision process.
 An independent valuer refers to a person who has sufficient qualifications for and experience in valuation.
 Valuations are made within the Group by an independent valuator or in some cases, external independent valuators are used.
-The requirement for an independent valuation is also met if there exists a maximum one year old genuine contract of sale, meaning a contract is not between related parties.
-Regional housing price indices are used to incorporate latest price information into the quarterly model based evaluation process, when calculating fair value estimates for these collateral types.
+The latest housing price information is followed regularly and monitored at least quarterly.
 The risk of changes in fair value is covered by a similar haircut process throughout the Group.
 Risk Table 4 presents the amount of collateral allocated to agreements after haircuts.

 RISK TABLE 4

-Types of collateral, EURm 2020 2019
+Types of collateral, EURm 2021 2020

-Real property 5,529.3 4,893.5
+Real property 4,527.5 5,529.3

-Bank accounts 9.2 7.5
+Bank accounts 6.8 9.2

-Custody accounts/securities 0.9 0.9
+Custody accounts/securities 0.8 0.9

-Guarantees 97.3 55.3
+Guarantees 62.2 97.3

-Other assets 0.1 0.0
+Other assets 0.0 0.1

-Total 5,636.8 4,957.2
+Total 4,597.3 5,636.8